ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISpatialState.rst

 ISpatialState
 =============

-.. py:class:: ISpatialState
+.. py:class:: ansys.stk.core.stkobjects.ISpatialState

    object

    Represents a position and an attitude of an object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISpatialState

 Overview
 --------